taigaio/taiga-contrib-github-auth/README.md

 -------------

-We only have backend tests, you have to add your `taiga-back` directory to the PYTHONPATH environment variable, and run py.test, for example:
+We only have backend tests, you have to add your `taiga-back` directory to the PHYTONPATH environment variable, and run py.test, for example:

 ```bash
   cd back